 - Have sound mechanical skills

-- Possess the physical strength to lift heavy objects
+- Have the physical strength and stamina to lift heavy objects

 - Can follow detailed safety instructions